 Indicator 7.1.2.
-Specific, operational management objectives that address the requirements of this standard are defined.
+Specific, operational management objectives (including those for non-timber forest products, if applicable) that address the requirements of this standard are defined.

 1) Documents: Evidence that policies contain environmentally sound, socially beneficial and economically viable objectives.